syedshah94/Parking-App/README.md

     but it's just there since this is not a completed app and I feel users should be allowed to just access it asap to get the point for now.
 Maybe I will remove this in the near future when I want to add more robustness to this app.

+    PRIORITY (in order):
+    --Need to add a way to log out properly
+    --Need to add microinteractions when hovering over navbar items --Need to make parking-index page prettier
+    --Need to add a way to obtain current location's lat./long. values --Need to get lat./long. values of a given address --Set up users page
+    --Create Cards

 LONG TERM GOALS:
     -User specific pages